Hello and welcome back to the Spring term at

 Carr Mill Primary and C8AW.

-PE: P.E. sessions will be taught on Thursday and Friday each week.
+PE: P.E. sessions will be taught on Tuesday and Thursday each week.

 Thursday will be an outdoor lesson which will require an outdoor PE kit.
 Please ensure that the children have the correct PE kit in school (black jogging bottoms, white T-shirt, sweatshirt and trainers).